danja/jsdoc-rdf/jsdoc-rdf_repomix.md

 - Files matching these patterns are excluded: old, dist, js/lib, docs, .env, knowledge, **/_*/**, _*, **/_*, **/webpack/*, *.log, **/*repopack*, **/*repomix*, **/*old*, **/*prompt*
 - Files matching patterns in .gitignore are excluded
 - Files matching default ignore patterns are excluded
-- Code comments have been removed from supported file types
 - Files are sorted by Git change count (files with more changes are at the bottom)
 </notes>